scottgriv/PRG-Personal-Repository-Guidelines/README.md

 </div>
 <br>

-**PyRG** is a `Python` implementation of the **PRG** system.
+**PyRG** is a `Python` implementation of the **PRG** framework.
 It is a simple `Python` script that allows you to easily create a project tier table for your **PRG Portfolio**.
 Also included is a GitHub Action CI/CD workflow that will automatically generate a table of all your repositories and their **PRG** tiers to deploy to GitHub Pages in order to showcase your projects/portfolio.

 Consult the [Table Generator Guide](./categories/table_generator_guide.md) for more details on how to setup the project tier table generator using GitHub Actions and GitHub Pages.